 SCENE 5.
 The speeches of the party leaders within the large building of the Congress hall are followed by the majestic arena of “Zeppelin Field” (Zeppelinwiese), where soldiers of the Imperial Labor Service were called to forming-up.
 Konstantin Hirl, their functional superior, accompanies Adolf Hitler to the podium and announces that 52,000 Labor service soldiers are awaiting orders from the Führer.
 Whereas we see shovels in their hands, the general mood of the scene, given the nature of the organization itself (each young man in the future will have to spend half a year in the Imperial Service of Labor), remains militant.
-Hitler and Hirl are watching the verbal roll call of individual soldiers who came from different parts of Germany: Bavaria, Pomerania, Konigsberg, Silesia, Dresden, the from the bank of the Danube.
+Hitler and Hirl are watching the verbal roll call of individual soldiers who came from different parts of Germany: Bavaria, Pomerania, Konigsberg, Silesia, Dresden, and then from the bank of the Danube.
 After honoring the memory of those killed in the Great War (First World War), Hitler assures young people that their service forms the basis of the new Germany and that every German will take the honor of participating in their ranks soon after.

 SCENE 6.
 And again the night scene imprints party symbols, banners, flags, and marching rows of stormtroopers with darkness and light.
 As the dramatic atmosphere grows, Adolf Hitler and the new leader of the SA, Viktor Lutze, both emerge from shadow and light.
 Within a short speech, Lutze assures the assembled comrades that he remained the same stormtrooper, who had marched with them in the first years of the movement.
 At the same time, Lutze, the survivor of ‘The Night of Long Knives’, towers above his fellows, and Leni Riefenstahl depicts this superiority of the leader over the crowd.
 The emphasis is shifted to the dominance of fire, as a symbol of the blood brotherhood of the Nazi stormtroopers, which was mysteriously tempered and historically forged in the fire of revolution.
-A variety of pyrotechnic elaborate the mysticism of what is happening.
+A variety of pyrotechnics elaborates on the mysticism of what is happening.

 SCENE 7.
-Dark and gloomy night scene with the torch marches of the SA stormtroopers gives way to the German youth meeting full of sunshine.
+A dark and gloomy night scene with the torch marches of the SA stormtroopers gives way to the German youth meeting full of sunshine.
 Unlike the ‘old-timers’ of the party, hardened by the revolution, we see blond youths of Aryan appearance, with young fresh faces who had not experienced the trenches of the Great War and street fights during the Nazi party’s struggle for superior power in Germany.
 After the public enthusiastically welcomes the appearance of Adolf Hitler, Baldur von Schirach, the Fuhrer of the Third Reich youth, introduces Adolf Hitler to his young admirers.
-The leader of the nation appeals to youth, emphasizing their role in building a great future of prosperity and dignity.
-It should be noted that Hitler addresses to young men and women, yet we don’t see female faces within the crowd.
+The leader of the nation appeals to the youth, emphasizing their role in building a great future of prosperity and dignity.
+It should be noted that Hitler addresses young men and women, yet we don’t see female faces within the crowd.

 SCENE 8.
 After the previous scene and thoughts about a bright future and peace, Hitler, Goering, and Field Marshal Blomberg review a military parade in Nuremberg.
 The shortest scene in propaganda Triumph of the Will by Leni Riefenstahl was edited to be short-lived due to the bad weather and the transience of the event itself (not due to some personal anti-military beliefs of Riefenstahl).
 The contrast between cavalry and soldiers in modern combat vehicles reflects the interwar years and the upcoming large-scale rearmament program.
-One of the few moments within the film Adolf Hitler smiles and even laughs, watching the armed forces that are still far from gaining power but who had recently brought him a personal oath of allegiance.
+In one of the few moments within the film Adolf Hitler smiles and even laughs, watching the armed forces that are still far from gaining power but who had recently brought him a personal oath of allegiance.

 SCENE 9.
-At the end of the same day, 180,000 party members and a quarter of a million guests from all over Germany pack Zeppelin Field, uplifting an incredible amount of 21,000 standards with a swastika into the air, welcoming their Fuhrer Adolf Hitler.
-The propaganda refers directly to one of its key motives — the personality of Hitler, as the leader of the nation and the Messiah.
+At the end of the same day, 180,000 party members and a quarter of a million guests from all over Germany packed Zeppelin Field, uplifting an incredible amount of 21,000 standards with a swastika into the air, welcoming their Fuhrer Adolf Hitler.
+The propaganda refers directly to one of its key motives – the personality of Hitler, as the leader of the nation and the Messiah.
 The Fuhrer dominates the scene and the faceless mass, hidden by darkness and flags, from his high pedestal.
 We see a wooden eagle behind him.
 Adolf Hitler appeals to the nation and refers to the PROVIDENCE and FATE, which joined the ranks of the Nazi party for the sake of a bright future for Germany.
-Hitler ends his speech with an appeal to take an oath from now on every day and every hour to think about Germany, about the Reich, and about the people.
+Hitler ends his speech with an appeal to take an oath from now on every day and every hour to think about Germany, the Reich, and the people.
 His last words are ‘’Sieg Heil’’.

 While the list of affairs of Hitler at the Party Congress was limited to meetings with the Nazi elite and speeches, Riefenstahl gives us a picture of the leader of the nation.
-A man who does not just fly on a private plane to Nuremberg settles in a luxury hotel, takes a motorcade and speaks from the podium.
-Within the movie, he gives the nation a VISION of their future, gives a MEANING to their existence and put OATHS in their hearts and heads.
+A man who does not just fly on a private plane to Nuremberg settles in a luxury hotel, takes a motorcade, and speaks from the podium.
+Within the movie, he gives the nation a VISION of their future, gives a MEANING to their existence, and puts OATHS in their hearts and heads.
 The camera depicts the speaker from various angles, most of which are lower.
 We rarely see Hitler in full growth within the film.
 He declares his speeches on a large tribune, towering above the faceless dark public, and the camera looks up at him, snatching a palette of emotions from a pretentious seriousness to the charm of a man of the people.
 A long distance to the microphones seems to demonstrate that the Führer does not need them in order to loudly reach out to hundreds of thousands of people present.

 SCENE 10.
 With the onset of the next morning, a mass ceremony gathers at the Luitpold arena, in the western part of the territory of the Nazi Rally in Nuremberg.
-Ehrenhalle, a memorial hall for soldiers killed in World War I, shapes one side of the filed.
-On the other one, there is a grand stage for performances decorated by Hitler’s architects (in particular, by young Albert Speer) with three large banners with a swastika, anaglyphs in stone, smaller party flags and eagles.
+Ehrenhalle, a memorial hall for soldiers killed in World War I, shapes one side of the field.
+On the other one, there is a grand stage for performances decorated by Hitler’s architects (in particular, by young Albert Speer) with three large banners with a swastika, anaglyphs in stone, smaller party flags, and eagles.

 The camera depicts the panoramic grandeur of 97,000 members of the SA and 11,000 members of the SS in black uniforms gathered here at the calling of their Führer.
 Only three months earlier, the “Night of the Long Knives” eliminated the danger for Hitler from the stormtroopers, and the Luitpold parade once again testifies to the unity of the nation.
-While camera focusing the far foreground, we see three figures crossing the arena from the podium towards the Ehrenhalle memory hall.
-Despite the fact that the Triumph of the Will camera shoots them only in a distant panoramic perspective, the viewer recognizes Adolf Hitler, SS head Heinrich Himmler and the new head of the SA, Viktor Lutz.
+While the camera focusing the far foreground, we see three figures crossing the arena from the podium towards the Ehrenhalle memory hall.
+Despite the fact that the Triumph of the Will camera shoots them only in a distant panoramic perspective, the viewer recognizes Adolf Hitler, SS head Heinrich Himmler, and the new head of the SA, Viktor Lutz.
 The columns of one hundred thousand men form an open path in the middle of the arena, and the three leaders give honor to those killed in the Great War.
 The final montage includes frames shot by Leni Riefenstahl herself with one of the cameras.